affinda/affinda-python/docs/models.md

 :ivar display_enum_value: If true, both the value and the label for the enums will appear in the dropdown in the validation tool.
 :vartype display_enum_value: bool
+:ivar hide_enum_detail: If true, the hoverable enum value detail icon will be hidden.
+:vartype hide_enum_detail: bool
 :ivar drop_null: If True, any dropdown annotations that fail to parse to a value will be discarded.
 :vartype drop_null: bool